thiagobien/ACL/workshop/06_Monitoring_as_a_Service/02_Pass_Extract_Meta-Data_for_Process_or_Container/README.md

 1. Commit/Push the changes to your GitHub Repository *carts*.

-1. Re-deploy the carts service by triggering a Jenkins build.
+1. Re-deploy the carts service by triggering the Jenkins pipeline.

 ---